 What does the price of the trip include?

-The price includes accommodations, most meals and snacks, ground transportation, tour guides, basic gratuities and admission to tourist attractions.
+Tour fees include first-rate hotel accommodations, breakfast daily, an average of one additional meal daily, luxury motor coach ground transportation, professional English-speaking tour guides, program costs, reading materials, entrance fees, porterage, and basic gratuities.
 The price does not include your international flight.
 Wifi is often an extra cost at Israeli hotels.

 Is a donation to NIF included in the cost of the trip?